mendicant-original/puzzlenode/README.markdown

 ## Contributing

-Features and bugs are tracked in [Github Issues](https://github.com/rmu/puzzlenode/issues).
+Features and bugs are tracked through [Github Issues](https://github.com/rmu/puzzlenode/issues).

 Contributors retain copyright to their work but must agree to release their contributions under the [Affero GPL version 3](http://www.gnu.org/licenses/agpl.html)